 Whatever it is, the style you develop is what Producers will one day approach you for.
 It’s not for anyone else to determine what that will be.
 If you can take an approach to film unique to you, you will be in greater demand.
 Review films you’ve made yourself as well.
 Internalize what didn’t work and what worked for you.
 You can echo the same themes and techniques in future productions so that they become recognizably yours.

 Style is what creates a niche, which is your target market.
 If an audience comes to expect a certain type of film from you, that will be the demographic you will one day sell tickets to.
 It has a purpose beyond your preferences, so pursue it!

 How to Become A Successful Film Director

 Your filmmaking journey starts today.
 Make sure people are watching along the way.
 You never know if the right person will take notice.

-Everyone starts somewhere, but through perseverance, hard work and determination you’ll get where you want to be!
+Everyone starts somewhere, but through perseverance, hard work, and determination you’ll get to be the film director you want to be!
 Hopefully, these tips have made the process seem a little more reachable and achievable.
-Through technical versatility, vision, networking and style, you’ll be well on your way to finding success in film.
+Through technical versatility, vision, networking, and style, you’ll be well on your way to finding success in film.
 Remain committed to becoming a director and you’ll eventually land yourself where you need to be.